kampaitees/Linear-Regression/README.md

+## References

+**Machine Learning Specialization Course 2 from University of Washington.**

-**If you liked the blog, follow my GitHub(@kampaitees) to get updates about the upcoming articles.
+**If you liked the blog, follow my GitHub([@kampaitees](https://github.com/kampaitees)) to get updates about the upcoming articles.
 Also, share this article so that it can reach out to the readers who can gain knowledge from this.
 Please feel free to discuss anything regarding the post.
 I would love to hear feedback from you guys.**

-## References
-Machine Learning Specialization Course 2 from University of Washington